Kalos inscription: Overview

-The names designated as kalos are characteristic of aristocratic citizens.
+The names designated as kalos are characteristic of aristocratic Athenian citizens.
 Some kalos inscriptions are associated with certain vase painters or pottery workshops.
 The Antimenes Painter, for instance, is named for the kalos inscription to Antimenes on his pots, and the Leagros Group pottery workshop is named for the youth Leagros, a widely popular object of kalos praise.
 These associations suggest a cult of celebrity or a concerted effort by a given youth's family to increase their son's public standing.

 The purpose of these inscriptions remains uncertain, and many examples may be declarations of love as part of same-sex courtship in Athens.
 In some cases, the inscriptions or vessels may have been made to order.

 Kalos names are also found as graffiti on walls, the most abundant example being the find on Thassos of 60 kalos inscriptions carved on rock dating from the 4th century.
 The non-epigraphic literary evidence consists of two references in Aristophanes.
 Both of these instances, however, praise the demos (the citizenry as a whole) rather than any individual, and suggest the public performance role of the kalos tag.